How Do Couples Therapists Use Cognitive Behavioral Therapy?

 Assume the Best in Your Partner

 Satisfied couples aren't worried about their partner cheating.
-When you watch some "couple interactions," you can tell if the partners are secure with each other.
 Satisfied couples have worked through these insecurities in therapy, or by talking with their significant other about trust.
 The strength of a couple's relationship is based on how much the pair trusts each other.
 That's why it's important to develop that bond.
 When you assume the best about your partner, that makes them want to do the same for you.
 It's important to keep your couple therapy current.
 Don't go to counseling with your partner one time and think the problems are going to be gone.
 Counseling can take months or years to be effective.
 Some couples experience the benefits of therapy immediately, while for others, it could take time.
 Whatever the case may be, it's crucial to keep seeing your therapist with your partner.
 Keep learning to assume the best about your significant other, and you will find they do the same for you.

 The Therapist as Facilitator